danieleln/chroma-sync/README.md

   the template.
 There are two available formats right now:
     - `@fmt: #hex` : `{RED}` -> `#ff0000`
     - `@fmt: hex`  : `{RED}` -> `ff0000`
-- output directive `@out:`.
+- output directory directive `@dir:`.
 It determines where to save the generated scheme.
+  `@dir` should point to a directory, not to a file.
-If not specified, it's saved in `~/.cache/chromasync/out/`
+  If not specified, it's saved in `~/.cache/chromasync/out/`.
+  The file name will be the same as the template file.